Nikhil9546/aptosAutoTrader/README.md

 * **/start**

-  * If you’re new: the bot generates a user wallet, stores it in `users.json`, and **requests faucet** funds on testnet once.
+  * If you’re new: the bot generates a user wallet, and **requests faucet** funds on testnet once.
   * Shows your wallet address and the keyboard menu (UI stays exactly as in the code).
 * **Signal polling**